-A large population lives with high blood pressure and its associated diseases.
+Most people live with high blood pressure and its associated diseases.
 Some patients, however, do not get back to their good health despite medical adherence and prescribed treatment completion.
 In this article, we seek to bring awareness of hypertension, its dangers, and simple but key tips for sustaining your health.
-Join us to know more.
+Join us to learn more.

 What is Blood Pressure?